NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"Three young women are trying to catch a frisbee."
+0 "Three young women are trying to catch a frisbee."

-1"A group of woman standing in a field trying to catch a frisbee" 2"Three girls playing frisbee together in a field."
+1 "A group of woman standing in a field trying to catch a frisbee"

+2 "Three girls playing frisbee together in a field."

-3"3 people attempt to catch a frisbee in midair."
+3 "3 people attempt to catch a frisbee in midair."

-4"three people in a grass field reaching for a frisbee in the air"
+4 "three people in a grass field reaching for a frisbee in the air"

 Neural Description: "A group of people in a grassy field with a frisbee."